timholy/Rebugger.jl/README.md

 In terms of usage, very briefly

+- for "interpret" mode, type your command and hit <kbd> Meta-i </kbd> (which stands for "interpret")
-- "step in" is achieved by positioning your cursor in your input line to the beginning of the call expression you wish to descend into.
+- for "edit" mode, "step in" is achieved by positioning your cursor in your input line to the beginning of the call expression you wish to descend into.
 Then hit <kbd> Meta-e </kbd> ("enter").
-- for an expression that generates an error, hit <kbd> Meta-s </kbd> ("stacktrace") to capture the stacktrace and populate your REPL history with a sequence of expressions that contain the method bodies of the calls in the stacktrace.
+- also for "edit" mode, for an expression that generates an error, hit <kbd> Meta-s </kbd> ("stacktrace") to capture the stacktrace and populate your REPL history with a sequence of expressions that contain the method bodies of the calls in the stacktrace.